eric-vader/eric-vader.github.io/teaching.md

 My philosophy of education is that students who are inquisitive and curious about the subject are effective learners.
 I believe effective learning is primarily driven by an innate desire to learn the subject rather than a need to learn (secondary).
 Hence, I am very focused on creating an environment that fosters each student's desire to learn.
 Specifically, I believe three elements foster a learning-positive environment: (1) Creating a relaxed and safe environment.
 (2) Engaging students to facilitate learning in and after class.
 (3) Creating equal opportunities for all students to learn.

+# Lecturer

+Appointed since 1/July/2024.

 # Graduate Tutor / Teaching Assistant

-Appointed since 8/Aug/18, roles performed:
+Appointed from 8/Aug/18 - 30/June/24, roles performed:

 1. Teach tutorials
 2. Managed recitations